pizzajsdev/dragswag/README.md

   <img alt="Kanban dashboard" src="https://raw.githubusercontent.com/pizzajsdev/dragswag/main/resources/drag-and-drop-kanban.avif" />
 </details>

-This is the most advanced example that demonstrates what can be achieved with Dragswag.
+This is the most advanced example that demonstrates what can be achieved with DragSwag.
 It includes multiple drop targets, data exchange, dynamic accepts, smooth animations, item addition and removal, separate projects, touch support, drag threshold — you name it.
 It might sound a bit complex, but all the drag logic and layout is done in 200 lines (excluding state management, initial data, and styled components).
 Just check it out and see how simple it can be!